TylerWilliamson/Asteroids/README.md

 Asteroids
 =============
-A HTML5 and Javascript version of the arcade game Asteroids
+An HTML5 and Javascript version of the arcade game Asteroids